TianjiaoLuo/GAN-BMC/README.md

 ## Note
 Contact luotj21@mails.tsinghua.edu.cn if you have any questions

+## Instructions on BMC
+- The Brownian Motion variable B(t) follows a Gaussian distribution
+- The mean and variance are hyperparameters to be changed
+- The controller can be added to either generator or discriminator or both depending on the nature of GAN's skeleton
+- On WGAN series we add BMC on discriminator and styleGAN on geneator

 ## Getting started

 Pre-trained networks are stored as `*.pkl` files that can be referenced using local filenames or URLs: